A note on quasi-perfect morphisms: Proofs

 As an application of the `quasi-perfect locus', we show it can be used to descent properties of the regular locus along proper morphisms.
 Moreover, note that the result requires no separations assumptions on the target and that the assumption on $X$ in the statement is a necessary condition due to the conclusion of the proposition.

 \begin{proposition} Let $X$ be a Noetherian algebraic space containing at least one codimension $0$ point\footnote{See \cite[\href{https://stacks.math.columbia.edu/tag/04NA}{Tag 04NA}]{StacksProject} for the relevant definition.} whose \'{e}tale local ring is reduced (e.g.\ this is the case when $X$ is reduced).
 Suppose further that $f\colon Y \to X$ is a proper surjective morphism.
-Then the regular locus of $X$ contains a nonempty open subset (i.e.\ is $J$-0) whenever $Y$ has this property. \end{proposition}
+Then the regular locus of $X$ contains a nonempty open subset (i.e.\ is $J\textrm{-}0$) whenever $Y$ has this property. \end{proposition}

 \begin{proof} The proof starts by a series of reductions.
 Let us denote by $\eta$ the codimension zero point whose \'{e}tale local ring is reduced. \begin{itemize} \item As $X$ admits an open dense subscheme, which in particular contains $\eta$, see e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/06NH}{Tag 06NH}]{StacksProject}, we may assume that $X$ is a scheme.
 Moreover, by choosing any affine open neighborhood $U$ of $\eta$ and by restricting to $f^{-1}(U)\to U$, we may assume $X$ is affine and, in particular, separated. \item Next, let $S$ denote the open subset from \Cref{cor:q-perfect_locus}; as $\eta\in S$, since $\mathcal{O}_{X,\eta}$ is a field by assumption, $S$ is non-empty.
 It follows from \Cref{thm:quasi-perfectness_locality} that the restriction $f^{-1}(S)\to S$ is quasi-perfect.
 So we may assume $f$ is quasi-perfect. \item Let $V$ be a non-empty open subset of $Y$ contained in the regular locus, which exists by assumption.
 If $V\neq Y$, then $Y\setminus V$ is a properly contained closed subset of $Y$.
 As $f$ is proper, $f(Y\setminus V)$ is closed in $X$.
 Moreover, $f^{-1}(X\setminus f(Y\setminus V))\subset V$; so restricting to the open subset $X\setminus f(Y\setminus V) \subset X$ allows us to reduce to the setting where $f$ is a quasi-perfect proper surjective morphism from a regular scheme.
 (Note that whether or not $\eta\in X\setminus f(Y\setminus V)$ does not matter, the existence of $\eta$ was needed in the previous bullet.) \end{itemize} In order to finish the proof, is suffices to show that $X$ is regular.
-This follows from `proper descent', as already indicated in \Cref{rmk:simplicty_from_regular_alteration}; but we give a self-contained proof, more in line with that of \Cref{thm:regularity_via_blowups}, for the convenience of the reader.
+So, let $p\in X$ be a closed point and denote the associated closed immersion by $i\colon \mathrm{Spec}(\kappa(p)) \to X$.
+Consider the fibered square